macgregor-thompson/ng-drag-to-reorder/README.md

 ```

 4. `dtr-event` allows you to customize the name of the event broadcasted when an element is dropped.
-This is particularly helpful if you have more than one list and/or do not want multiple controllers reacting to the same event.
+This is particularly helpful if you have more than one collection and/or controller and want to make sure they only react to the event they are supposed to.
-The name passed in will replace the 'dropped' in 'dragToReorder.dropped'.
+The name passed in will replace 'dropped' in 'dragToReorder.dropped'.
 See below for example.

 ```html
 <!-- In your template (example) -->